wavefrontHQ/wavefront-sdk-csharp/README.md

 ```

 ## Close the IWavefrontSender
-Remember to flush the buffer and close the sender before shutting down your application.
+Before shutting down your application, flush the buffer and close the sender.

 ```csharp
 // If there are any failures observed while sending metrics/histograms/tracing-spans above,
 // you get the total failure count using the below API